tencentyun/qcloud-documents/api/计算与网络/云硬盘/快照相关接口/查询快照列表_en.md

 &limit=1
 </pre>

 The returned results are as below.
 As shown in the results, the totalCount is 5, which indicates that the user has five snapshots under this region, but only the information of one snapshot is returned, because the value of the parameter "limit" entered for query is 1 (limit=1).
 This snapshot (snapshotId) is a data disk snapshot (diskType).
-The size of the cloud disk (storageId) creating this snapshot is 10GB (storageSize), and the snapshot's current status is "normal" (snapshotStatus).
+The size of the cloud disk (storageId) creating this snapshot is 10 GB (storageSize), and the snapshot's current status is "normal" (snapshotStatus).

 ```
 {